 Icon Function [Home] Click this button to return to the page of live view.
 [Setting] Click this button leads to set up all the configuration.
 [Pause] Click this button to hold the current video stream for a moment.
-[Stop] Click this button to stop the video from being displayed. ( ) ( ) This button is used to record the current video stream.
+[Stop] Click this button to stop the video from being displayed.
+(Q) (e) This button is used to record the current video stream.
 It turns red when the [Record] record starts.
-[Snapshot] This button is used to take a snapshot of the current image. (i) Ø This is a listen button, click it to switch to the mute mode.
-Use the slider to control [Sound] the volume.
+[Snapshot] This button is used to take a snapshot of the current image. © Click this button to stretch the view to the entire screen.
+Press the [ESC] on the [Fullscreen] keyboard to exit.